 Wetlands like bogs or coastal marshland where there has not been much hunting recently are also good places to find them as well.

-You want an area of wetland that is large enough for a reasonable number of birds but small enough so you can find all of them before they fly away if possible, ask friends or family members who hunt what type of place they might recommend looking at home when hunting snipe themselves.
+You want an area of wetland that is large enough for a reasonable number of birds but small enough so you can find all of them before they fly away if possible.
+Ask friends or family members who hunt what type of place they might recommend looking at home when hunting and snipe themselves.